dburyak/json-rpc-ethereum-proxy/README.md

 provided as-a-service by many cloud providers.
 And it has `INCR` command which is perfect for counting requests.

+Two technologies similar to Redis that I know about are Memcached and Aerospike.
+Memcached is not persistent, and we can't group keys there to store multiple rpc methods counters under the same key for easy retrieval.
+Aerospike is a more advanced DB with much more features and will be an overkill here.

 Using a classic database here would be a bad idea because:

 - performance is critical, and databases are far slower than in-memory stores
 - data access patterns are very simple and don't require complex queries, access by key is sufficient

+NOTE: potentially we could use Vertx's shared data structures for this.
+But they are implemented using distributed memory grid (hazelcast, ignite or infinispan) under the hood.
+It will require substantial effort to make it persistent and correct without depending on the number of instances.
+And most likely, if we use it via Vertx's interface, the result number of network calls may be even higher than with Redis.

 ## Caching